-The third edition of the book was published in June 2018.
-The fourth edition is scheduled for publication in late 2020, but may be delayed due to the damaging effects of the COVID-19 pandemic.
-The 320-page book was greatly expanded to include the steamboats (and replica steamboats) plying the USA’s main rivers.
-A labour of love, it is intended to help you to decide which rivership and river cruise company to book, and provides comparative information unavailable anywhere else.
+The enlarged 340-page book includes the steamboats (and replica steamboats) plying the USA’s major rivers.
+A labour of love, it is intended to help you to decide which rivership and river cruise company to book, and provides comparative information unavailable elsewhere.

 - Take good-quality hand cream or moisturiser, because your hands will suffer from dry skin after constant hand washing

 - Take double the amount of any medication you would normally need for your cruise

 - Take chewing gum or boiled sweets with you so that you always have something in reserve in case you run out of water

 - Have a set of personal exercises ready and in case you need to self-isolate in your cabin

 - Take a good book or two that you can read anywhere in case of any travel disruption